 The householder in 1924 was Robert Stott, who kept the house name Tal y Llyn, according to telephone directories, although somehow the 'Shird Fold' gatepost survived.
 The house number was changed from 27 to 71 in a major renumbering scheme in the 1940s when the large house 'The Paddocks' (formerly 'The Alders' - see separate feature) was demolished, and 29 new homes built on its grounds, 18 of which required numbers on The Crescent.

 The map above shows 71 The Crescent as it was in 1934, showing the building which had taken place in what were once open fields to the rear.
-In more recent times, its garden had seen 'infill' building developments in the form of 71a The Crescent in the area to the south of the house, and two detached houses on the eastern part of the garden, which are accessed by Edmonton Road to the rear.
-But in 2014, as our heading picture shows, 'Shird Fold' still stands, having survived the fate of no. 69 'Cresgarth' to the north which has been totally replaced by 12 units of 'age exclusive housing' known as 'Cresgarth House.'
+In more recent times, its garden had seen 'infill' building developments in the form of 71a The Crescent to the south of the house, and two detached houses on the eastern part of the garden, which are accessed from Edmonton Road to the rear.
+But in 2020, as our heading picture shows, 'Shird Fold' still stands, having survived the fate of no. 69 'Cresgarth' to the north which has been totally replaced by 12 units of 'age exclusive housing' known as 'Cresgarth House.'